Gig reviews: Mika @ Teatro Antico in Taormina, Sicily 7/2015

 A few notes about the show in Taormina last night.
 Teatro Antico was absolutely breath-taking as a venue!
 No stage setting was used, just the spectacular historical buildings with sun flowers and a massive light show.
 The performance itself was very good with chatty, naturally Italian speaking Mika.

-He started with No Place In Heaven and had obvious troubles with his singing… Quite worrying at first but it was only temporary and everything went well.
-I couldn’t focus on the show as well as usually but I tried to concentrate on especially the most important songs like Over My Shoulder (haven’t heard it for a while so was extremely happy to hear it again!), Happy Ending, Underwater and Last Party (which is increasing its importance show after show being definitely my biggest personal favorite so far), all fitting so beautifully with this incredible venue.
+I couldn’t focus on the show as well as I usually do but I tried to concentrate on especially the most important songs like Over My Shoulder (haven’t heard it for a while so was extremely happy to hear it again!), Happy Ending, Underwater and Last Party (which is increasing its importance show after show being definitely my biggest personal favorite so far), all fitting so beautifully with this incredible venue.

 Not sure if this was because of the historical value of the venue or for other reasons but the setlist was not planned to keep people totally seated and Mika’s performance or even outfit (not wearing a suit!) didn’t give any message to stay still.
 Maybe it would have worked if the instructions were clearly told in advance, not sure.
 This way it kind of ruined the fun and could clearly be seen that people were frustrated and they didn’t obey the instructions any way.
 When people sitting next to and in front of me stood up I did the same but the older man behind me kept banging my seat until I quickly sat down.